petezybrick/iote2e/iote2e-stream/src/site/markdown/open-mhealth.md

 Next Steps
-+ WS to accept inbound binary and send to Kafka
++ finalize mHealth schemas to use
-+ modify RunSim to connect and send to WS
++ Batch layer
-	+ test WS locally, update MasterConfig, create group/topic in Kafka
+	+ create tables
-+ Batch layer - write to separate tables based on OMH Schema
+	+ write to separate tables based on OMH Schema
 + Speed Layer
 	1. for a specific user and BP, write the systolic and diastolic to WS #2
 	2. Create WS page to get the systolic and diastolic, plot in real time
-	3. When exceeded, send email to Dr. Zybrick
+	3. rule: When exceeded, send email to doctor_email - create drzybrick@gmail.com